Investigators sort through tips as investigation into UI homicides drags on

 "We are still 100% committed to solving this crime," said Moscow Police Capt.
 Roger Lanier in a video posted to the department's YouTube page Monday.

-Last week, they asked for tips related to a 2011-2013 Hyundai Elantra seen near the house at 1122 King Road the night of the homicides.
+Last week, invesitators asked for tips related to a 2011-13 Hyundai Elantra seen near the house at 1122 King Road the night of the homicides.

 "Investigators still continued to sort through numerous tips, calls and online tips in regards to the investigation," Lanier said.